angular/angularfire/docs/3-retrieving-data-as-lists.md

 Data is retrieved through the `af.database` service.

-There are three ways to create an object binding:
+There are three ways to create a list binding:

 1. Relative URL
 1. Absolute URL